 We sent in a second request to OnOne for you yesterday, so hopefully, they will contact you within the next few business days to give you the code you need for your download.

-The wait continued … Mind you, Kelby Training was contacting offOne, one of their partners at the seminar and offOne was totally silent.
+The wait continued … Mind you, Kelby Training was contacting offOne, one of their partners at the seminar, and offOne was totally silent.
 Five days later I wrote to Kelby Training once more and told them I was not pleased with the way offOne was treating them and me.
-Eventually I spoke with the person who had been replying to my inquires, a very helpful person indeed.
+Eventually, I spoke with the person who had been replying to my inquiries, a very helpful person indeed.
 The individual was very apologetic and offered to send me one of the download codes from another seminar.
 I thanked and waited for that information.
 Soon after an information e-mail arrived from Kelby Training rep with a download link from the offOne Web site with the necessary password to download the software.
 I thought things were looking up.
 Wrong!

-I followed the link, entered the password, and I received an automated e-mail from offOne with the serial number and a download link for the actual software.
+I followed the link, entered the password, and I received an automated e-mail from offOne with the serial number and a download link for the software.
 Dutifully, I downloaded the software and went through an unusually long install process.
 Finally, the software was installed.
 I fired up Photoshop and loaded an image.
 When I applied the filter of offOne Software it asked for the serial number which was sent to me by offOne.
 I entered it and quickly received an error message.